“The only way to build authority is through content.”

 Why are high-quality testimonials such a big deal?

-If used correctly, testimonials for real estate agents and investors do a few important things for website visitors (and for your conversion rate).
+If used correctly, testimonials for real estate agents and investors are important for website visitors (and your conversion rate).

 - Completely eradicate concerns that prospects had about working with your business.

 - Build immediate trust for who you are and what you do.